INGEOTEC/regional-spanish-models/README.md

----
-title: Regionalized word embeddings for the Spanish-language
+# Regionalized word embeddings for the Spanish-language
-lang: en-US

-...

-# Regional models
+## Regional models
 We created 26 word-embedding models with [https://fasttext.cc/](fastText), one per country.
 We learned 300 dimension vectors and use default hyper-parameters.

 _A large scale lexical and semantic analysis of Spanish language variations in Twitter._ Eric S. Tellez, Daniela Moctezuma, Sabino Miranda, and Mario Graff.
 ARXIV URL.